Current as of: June 15, 2026 - 16:17

 Day 1

-The adventure begins in Ulaanbaatar, the capital of Mongolia.
-There are no activities planned for today to allow for different arrival times and to rest after the flight.
-However, if you arrive into Ulaanbaatar early, you could explore some of the city sites, including: Sukhbaatar Square (the main square), the National Museum and the landmark State Department Store
+Our adventure starts in Ulaanbaatar, Mongolia’s capital city.
+There are no activities planned for today to allow for different arrival times.
+If you have time to explore some of the sites we recommend visiting Sukhbaatar Square, the National Museum and the landmark State Department Store.

 Day 2